Contact: Support@AthleticQuickness.com

 Why Sprinting Depends On Counterbalance

 Most sprint models focus heavily on force production and the pushing leg.
-But AQ explains why sprinting also depends on counterbalance, projection, rotational support, and the pushing leg, swing leg, arms, and torso all supporting each other simultaneously so aggressive movement can continue smoothly from step to step.
+But AQ explains why sprinting also depends on counterbalance, projection, rotational support, and simultaneous aggressive movement organization between the pushing leg, swing leg, arms, and torso.

 push and recovery